-Since 2012, Aviso Retention has partnered with NCCCS to identify at-risk students and to provide technology-enabled holistic student support through predictive analytics, early alerting, messaging, and reporting features – built upon best practices – to increase student retention and degree completion.
-From the time of our initial partnership with NCCCS, Aviso has gone from working with 33 NCCCS colleges to 42 out of the 58 in the community college system.
+Since 2012, Watermark (formerly Aviso Retention) has partnered with NCCCS to identify at-risk students and to provide technology-enabled holistic student support through predictive analytics, early alerting, messaging, and reporting features – built upon best practices – to increase student retention and degree completion.
+From the time of our initial partnership with NCCCS, Watermark has gone from working with 33 NCCCS colleges to 42 out of the 58 in the community college system.
 This increase is a direct result of our record of success in implementing and training two-year community colleges and technical colleges with our innovative programs and ground-breaking research, such as the Minority Male Success Initiative and our First in the World research.

 The Minority Male Success Initiative (MMSI) was developed to focus on increasing the progression and completion rates of minority male students and to help strengthen minority male student outcomes by encouraging participation and collaboration among student participants, peers, college departments, and administration.

 In developing the program, Watermark is partnering with 11 NCCCS colleges for a three-year commitment to assess and augment the student success rates of minority male students.
 To this end, Watermark is helping partner colleges to configure software that will meet their unique needs and to track specific student cohort groups of new minority male students and other at-risk groups.

 This spring, with the conclusion of the first year of the MMSI program partnership, Watermark analyzed the collected data from the Watermark data warehouse, which was used to build and support the various risk models associated with assigning and displaying student risk profiles.
 The data also contained many points of interest that could be used when examining the long-term impact of student success initiatives on campus.